iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/opensource/libreplanet2024.md

 ## A Critical Moment for Digital Freedom

 As we face unprecedented challenges to digital rights, LibrePlanet 2024 provided a crucial forum for resistance and innovation.
-Google's "Web Environment Integrity" proposal threatens the open web, companies harvest data indiscriminately for AI training, and governments worldwide are drafting legislation that could restrict software freedom.
+Google's [Web Environment Integrity](https://www.defectivebydesign.org/blog/web_environment_integrity_is_an_all_out_attack_on_free_internet) proposal threatens the open web, companies harvest data indiscriminately for AI training, and governments worldwide are drafting legislation that could restrict software freedom.
 These challenges make community building more essential than ever.

 ## Keynote Insights